phongdshh-debug/Ghost-MSG/README.md

 - The digital wallet is still fake currency
 - Dont trust someone with #DEV the real dev is "KPSB#DEV" ONLY
+- If you leak your chat yourself, that’s on you — not me